Do you offer free consultations?

-For most cases, we charge a base flat fee for pretrial representation, followed by hourly rates for trial preparation and trial.
-The base fee depends on the level of the offense.
+For most cases, we charge a base flat fee for pretrial representation, followed by an additional flat fee for trial docket representation if the case is not resolved during the pretrial stage of the case.
+The amount of the fee depends on the level of the offense and the services that you choose.
 Generally speaking, higher level offenses are more complex than lower level offenses and petitions are less complex than either.

 - Payment Terms

 - Pending Criminal Cases

 - Multiple Charges in the Same Court